toolness/placedkitten/README.md

   this should be any headers added by a reverse proxy, such as `X-Forwarded-Port`.

+* `IP_HEADER` is the name of the HTTP header that contains a comma-separated list of IP addresses from which the request originated.
+  This is useful for reverse proxies like Heroku, which uses the `X-Forwarded-For` header.
+The last IP address in this header's value will be used as the originating IP of the request client; otherwise, the actual remote address of the client connection will be used.

 ## Limitations

 The server process is not [stateless][], so it can't easily scale.